Play is a great way to learn: I build toys.

-You'll generally find that my toys reward exploration, so are open to any approach.
+My toys reward exploration, so are open to any approach.
 They tend to react to what you do, and their behaviour will tell you something about what's going on underneath.
 I don't particularly build games which have a winner and a loser, things where you have to do just the right thing within a timebox, toys which ask you to judge correct / incorrect, games of chance or guess-the-right-word games.

 Some toys are pretty abstract (the Black Box Puzzles tend to explore a code paradigm), some are to support exercises (Converter and A Thousand Tiny Tests), some are to support talks (Simple Systems, Bring Me a Letter and Will it Shuffle).
 Questions for Testers is a group game which involves exploring / predicting each other rather than a system I've built.
-I need to shift some of the deeper teaching things, such are Are We Done Yet? away from Flash, so that may take some time...
+I need to shift some of the deeper teaching things, such as Are We Done Yet? away from Flash, so that may take some time...

 You can play with them in crowds, or on your own.
 You're welcome to use them in whatever way you like – I hope you'll tell me how you've used them, and what they have helped you to understand.